Beef and Broccoli Stir Fry

 Instructions

-- Make the sauce: In a mixing bowl, whisk together soy sauce, water, brown sugar, ground ginger, garlic powder, onion powder, salt, and black pepper.
-Set aside.
+- In a medium bowl, whisk together soy sauce, water, brown sugar, ground ginger, garlic powder, onion powder, kosher salt, and black pepper until fully combined.

-- Cook the beef: Heat 2 tablespoons of vegetable oil in a large skillet or wok over medium-high heat.
-Add the beef slices and cook until browned, about 3-4 minutes.
-Remove the beef from the skillet and set aside.
+- Heat 2 tablespoons vegetable oil in a large skillet or wok over medium-high heat.

-- Stir-fry: Return the cooked beef to the skillet with the vegetables.
-Pour the prepared sauce over the beef and vegetables in the skillet.
+- Return the cooked beef to the skillet.

 Notes